Should Your Clinic Become a Rural Health Clinic?

 Financial Feasibility Study: Before proceeding, it’s essential to conduct a financial feasibility study to determine if becoming an RHC makes sense financially.
 This includes evaluating your patient population, payor mix, and potential costs.
 If your area has a higher patient census of commercial insurance and lower in Medicare and Medicaid then maybe the conversion would not make sense for you.

-Cost Considerations: You’ll need to assess the costs of converting or updating your facility to meet RHC regulations.
+Facility Updates: You’ll need to assess the costs of converting or updating your facility to meet RHC regulations.
 This may include hiring additional staff or making necessary renovations to the facility to allow for patient accessibility.

-Required Paperwork: Prepare all the necessary paperwork, including IRS documents, incorporation papers, and board member information.
+Paperwork Submission: Prepare all the necessary paperwork, including IRS documents, incorporation papers, and board member information.
 Ensure that all information is accurate and up to date.
 If there was a CEO change or practice relocation it can often show as wrong information within the PECOS system for CMS unless updated.

 CMS Application: Submit your application to CMS (Centers for Medicare and Medicaid Services) for initial certification.
 This process can be time-consuming and requires attention to detail.